diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

 pretty silly, since every marked pixel gets the same power output level.
-The initial heat levels are random and take a while to dissipate, which is why the simulation spends quite some time before the generated graphics resemble the drawn graphics.
+The initial heat levels are random and take a while to dissipate, which is why the simulation spends quite some time before the generated graphics resemble the originally drawn graphics.

 .. raw:: html